 Generation Z is growing up immersed in technology.
+Call it ztechnology.
 It’s an integral part of their lives.
 How integral?
 So integral it could be called a technology addiction.
 Consider these stats.

 Paradigm Malibu is a treatment facility on the Pacific Coast.
 It started out treating people with classic drug and alcohol addictions.
 Now it has developed a program specifically for Gen Z kids who have device-use disorders.
 Kids are brought to the center because extreme use of technology has led to serious behavioral disorders.
 In some cases, kids have even threatened to kill themselves when told their Internet may be cut off.

 Several of these types of rehabs have been opened across the country to treat Gen Z kids whose lives have become unmanageable because of technology.

 If you are a parent, you understand ztechnology addiction.